-Business administration or business management?
-On the surface, these two degree paths are similar: both are four-year degrees; both are offered by many major accredited universities; both are popular among undergraduate students.
-However, look a little closer and you can see there are important differences between the two programs.
+What is the difference between business administration vs. business management?
+On the surface, the two degree paths are similar: both are four-year degrees, both are offered by many major accredited universities, and both are popular among undergraduate students.
+However, look a little closer and you can see there are important differences between the two business options.

 While both degrees offer a foundation in the basics of business, they each have a different emphasis.
 For starters, a Bachelor of Science in Business Management (BSBM) degree focuses on business management.
-Coursework may include business communication, basics of accounting, management theory, and more.
+Coursework may include business communication, basics of accounting, and management theory.
 On the other hand, a Bachelor of Science in Business Administration (BSBA) can have different specializations.
-Students can focus on more practical applications of business such as finance, marketing, economics, and operations.
+Students can focus on more practical applications of business, such as finance, marketing, economics, and operations.
 While business theory is taught, students of BSBA programs also learn the tangible skills that drive business management, leadership, and ethical decision-making.

 Similar But Not Identical

 Business administration and business management have clear similarities, but the ways in which these two degree paths differ are just as notable.
-If searching for the broader of the two educational paths, business management may fit that bill.
-As noted by the Houston Chronicle, the essence of management in this vein lies with a view of the bigger economic picture.
-Students in business administration and management programs aim to have a broad understanding of modern business trends but may not necessarily concentrate on the specifics of any market.
+If an individual is searching for the broader of the two educational paths, business management may fit that bill.
+As noted by the Houston Chronicle, the focus of a business management program is typically on the bigger economic picture.
+Students in business management programs aim to have a broad understanding of modern business trends but may not necessarily concentrate on the specifics of any market.

 Conversely, business administration is sometimes considered most appropriate for people who plan to take specialized business roles when they complete their studies.
 Those looking to work as high-level accountants, chief technology officers, chief operations officers, and similar roles may likely be best served by a BSBA degree before possibly moving on to graduate-level education.